PcapPlusPlus/pcapplusplus.github.io/docs/quickstart/vs.md

 Edit the `PcapPlusPlusPropertySheet.props` file in the following way:

 - Set the value of the `PcapPlusPlusHome` XML node to the folder where PcapPlusPlus binaries package is located (the one you downloaded)
-- Set the value of the `WinPcapHome` XML node to the folder where WinPcap Developer's Pack is located
+- Set the value of the `WinPcapHome` XML node to the folder where WinPcap Developer's Pack / Npcap SDK is located
 - Set the value of the `PThreadWin32Home` node to the folder where pthread-win32 is located

 ## Step 4 - build and run your app